prikhi/hkhue/README.md

     * `--on-only`
     * `--pull` - instead of pushing color temp to redshift, pull color temp from redshift
+    * `--groups`
 * Code cleanup
+  * Add a REST interface as well for things that are awkward with websockets
   * More function/API docs
   * Add types for things like PercentBrightness, HueBrightness(1-254), ByteChannel(0-255), UnitChannel(0-1), TransitionTime, etc.